Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

         Or develop your tailored integration fast using our powerful Extension Framework.
         ```

+8. In the **Upload Knowledge** step, select the **Cognigy CTXT** type and upload the saved file.
-8. _(Optional)_ In the **Configure Answer Extraction Model** section, select the additional model if you want to extract key points and output the search result as text or adaptive card.
+9. _(Optional)_ In the **Configure Answer Extraction Model** section, select the additional model if you want to extract key points and output the search result as text or adaptive card.
 Click **Configure Connection** and enter model credentials.
-9. _(Optional)_ When the additional model is configured, click **Create Flow**.
+10. _(Optional)_ When the additional model is configured, click **Create Flow**.
 A Flow with the **Search Extract Output** Node will be created.
-10. Click **Next**.
+11. Click **Next**.

-Complete installation and start investigating knowledge AI project structure.
+Complete installation and start exploring knowledge AI project structure.

-## Investigate a Knowledge AI project
+## Explore a Knowledge AI project

 Working with Knowledge AI involves two phases similar to Intent workflow.
-The first phase is ingesting and preparing knowledge, and the second phase is querying the knowledge during runtime once it's fully integrated into Flows.
+The first phase is ingesting and preparing knowledge, and the second phase is querying the knowledge during runtime.

 **First phase:**